rsnikhil/Forvis_RISCV-ISA-Spec/README.md

         $ make test_hello
         $ make test_thue

+You can follow the above template to execute any of the many pre-compiled RISC-V ELF binaries that can be found in `Test_Programs/'.
+Please see `README.txt` in that directory for more information on the binaries.

 ----------------------------------------------------------------

 ### Running all RISC-V ISA tests:

-Please see `Regression_Testing/README.txt` for how to automatically run Forvis on all ELF files in a directory tree such as `TestPrograms/`.
+Please see `Regression_Testing/README.txt` for how to automatically run Forvis on all ELF files in a directory tree such as `Test_Programs/`.

 ----------------------------------------------------------------